★

 The NAR Code of Ethics is enforced through a system of complaints and disciplinary actions.
 Members who violate the code may face penalties ranging from fines to suspension or expulsion from the association.

-4. https://traicay350.com/mmoga-what-are-leads-in-real-estate-a-beginners-guide/
+1. https://traicay350.com/mmoga-what-are-leads-in-real-estate-a-beginners-guide/

-5. https://traicay350.com/mmoga-how-to-get-leads-in-real-estate-for-free-a-new-agents-guide/
+5. https://traicay350.com/mmoga-finding-the-best-real-estate-companies-in-my-area-a-las-vegas-guide-for-home-buyers/

 Recent Case Example: A high-profile case that illustrates the code’s enforcement involved a Realtor who was found guilty of violating multiple articles of the code, including misrepresentation and failing to disclose a dual agency situation.
 As a result, the Realtor faced a six-month suspension and was required to complete additional ethics training.
 This case underscores the NAR’s commitment to upholding ethical standards and maintaining consumer trust.